RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 ![Resource Groups Provisioned with Terraform](/images/resource-group-terraform.png)

-As well as, a service connection from Azure DevOps into Azure Cloud that can be used by release pipelines.
+As well as a service connection from Azure DevOps into Azure Cloud that can be used by release pipelines.

 ![Resource Groups Provisioned with Terraform](/images/service-connection-terraform.png)